Legitcode/modal/README.md

 - `show`: true or false
 - `onClose`: when the modal is sending the close event (only happens is `closeOnOuterClick` is true)
 - `className`: this will allow you to completely change the default css located in the component.
+- `containerClassName`: change the class on the containing div

 - `containerStyle`: changes styles on the modal content area

 Minimum required props would be `show` and `onClose`.
 You can optionally pull in `closeStyle` to use the default close button.